zeroc-ice/ice/cpp/BuildInstructionsWindows.md

     MSbuild msbuild\ice.proj /t:UWPBuildDist /p:BuildAllConfigurations=yes

-It is also possible to build the test suite using the binary Nuget packages, use:
+It is also possible to build the test suite using the binary NuGet packages, use:

     MSbuild msbuild\ice.proj /t:UWPBuild /p:ICE_BIN_DIST=all

-## Nuget packages
+## NuGet packages

-To create a Nuget package for the distribution use the following command:
+To create a NuGet package for the distribution use the following command:

-    MSbuild msbuild\ice.proj /t:NugetPack /p:BuildAllConfigurations=yes
+    MSbuild msbuild\ice.proj /t:NuGetPack /p:BuildAllConfigurations=yes

 This will create `zeroc.ice.v120\zeroc.ice.v120.nupkg` or `zeroc.ice.v140\zeroc.ice.v140.nupkg`
 depending of the compiler version you are using to build the package.

-To create UWP Nuget packages you must use the `UWPNugetPack` target instead:
+To create UWP NuGet packages you must use the `UWPNuGetPack` target instead:

-    MSbuild msbuild\ice.proj /t:UWPNugetPack /p:BuildAllConfigurations=yes
+    MSbuild msbuild\ice.proj /t:UWPNuGetPack /p:BuildAllConfigurations=yes

 This will create `zeroc.ice.uwp\zeroc.ice.uwp.nupkg`, `zeroc.ice.uwp.arm\zeroc.ice.uwp.arm.nupkg`,
 `zeroc.ice.uwp.x64\zeroc.ice.uwp.x64.nupkg` and `zeroc.ice.uwp.x86\zeroc.ice.uwp.x96.nupkg` packages.